mkbabb/keyframes.js/README.md

 -   numbers
 -   strings coercible to numbers
--   percentages
--   px values
--   rem values
+-   essentially any CSS property value
--   any color parsable by `d3-color`
+-   any color parsable by [`d3-color`](https://github.com/d3/d3-color)

-Eventually will cover all of CSS's valid units.

 The `transform` function takes in two parameters: the first is the current animation's time, `t`, and the second are the variables defined in the keyframe, `vars`, though with all values interpolated to the current time.
 When used in a chain below a `from` call, the interpolated `vars` object will be strictly typed - handy for linting.